tntay/swag_for_ASEE2018/gizmo_board/README.md

-# Gizmo board for ASEE conference 2018
+# Gizmo board schematic and layout